Raul125/ScpLockdown/README.md

   - role_type: Scp939
     text: 'Containment Breach!'
     time_to_unlock: 60
-  # Doors that you want to open/unlock/destroy/unlock after x seconds, this doors are locked at round start.
+  # Specifies doors to manage (e.g., lock, unlock, open, or destroy) after a delay.
+These doors are locked at the start of the round.
 (DoorType, int, bool, bool, bool => DoorType, delay in seconds, unlock?, open?, destroy?)
   affected_doors:
   - door_type: CheckpointLczA
     delay: 60